iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.5.3/report.md

 <img src="2_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 2 reviews"/>
 </p>

+> ACT Health, why do you check in but not check out, like the NSW app?
+If something does happen you have no idea if a person spent 10 mins or 2 hrs at a place.
+To stop people forgetting to log out, how bout a popup asking if you are still there 2-3 hrs after checking in if not already logged out?<br> :date: __2021-02-11 22:05:59__

 > Worked as intended before, but recently has become very slow to load and the qr scanner is not working<br> :date: __2021-01-22 22:29:39__

 > Takes to long to download<br> :date: __2020-12-06 04:07:36__